We’ve compiled a list of the most commonly asked questions and their answers. If you don’t see your question here, please reach out to us.

 When sunlight reaches a solar panel, the electrons in the solar panel’s semiconductor material become energized and create an electric current.

+The facility will be monitored on-site by the operations and maintenance staff and remotely by an operations center that is staffed 24 hours a day and 7 days a week.
 Solar panels are durable and designed to last for 35 to 40 years.
 However, from time to time panels may stop working.
-Because the project depends on the electricity each panel produces, broken panels will be replaced in very short order.
-Panel operation will be managed remotely which allows for continuous panel condition monitoring.
+Because the project depends on the electricity each panel produces, any issue would be addressed quickly.